Click on the Sharpshooter Classic Competition page Above to learn about this exciting hunting event!!

 Winner is located in the farm and ranch country of south central South Dakota.
 Tripp County is a hunting paradise for sportsmen.
 Open prairie, wooded creeks and rolling hills provide the habitat for game and rivers, stock dams, and lakes offer quality fishing.

 State management programs such as depredations and stocking insure the hunter's success.

 The black-tailed prairie dog is found throughout western South Dakota.
-It's no secret that these small, gregarious rodents are a major irritant to stockmen whose cattle compete with the burrowing grass-eaters for grazing land.
-The ideal time to hunt is May through September.
+It's no secret that these small, gregarious rodents are a major irritant to ranchers whose cattle compete with the burrowing grass-eaters for grazing land.
+The ideal time to hunt prairie dog is May through September.
 In many areas prairie dog towns are accessible only on primitive roads that may be impassable during rainy weather.
 It's a good idea to have a pickup or four-wheel drive for some areas.
 Be aware that rattlesnakes are also plentiful in some areas and it is wise to be watchful for them.

 Visitors will find Winner halfway between Sioux Falls and Rapid City at the intersection of Highways 44 and 18.
 The municipal airport has two runways, the longest of which is 4,500 feet of concrete surface.

 Pheasant Hunting: Mid October-January 1st